Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

        Smashed,
    }

-In this tutorial we will also need to check state for equality, so we might as well derive the trait implementation for ``PartialEq`` and ``Eq`` already, which is not necessary, but will allow us to use ``==`` and will come in handy later:
+Later in this tutorial, we will also need to check the state for equality, so we also derive the trait implementation for ``PartialEq`` and ``Eq``:

 .. code-block:: rust